 Last updated:

-Learn how to create and edit schedules in the new Schedules experience via the web app.
+Learn about schedules and how to edit them in the new Schedules experience via the web app.

 We currently have a legacy and a new experience with the Schedules feature.